yuanjielu-64/MGMM_ICRA2025/README.md

 # Multi-Goal Motion Memory
-A novel approach for efficient multi-goal motion planning in complex environments
+A novel approach for efficient multi-goal motion planning in complex environments.
+Our research has been accepted for presentation at IEEE ICRA 2025.
+Full paper available at: https://arxiv.org/abs/2407.11399

 ## Language
 This code is written in C++